nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-multihost.md

 1. What is the vxlan ID of the red-overlay and green-overlay networks?
 2. What is the ip address space of the overlay networks?
-3. Do the new overlay network appear on both hosts?
+3. Do the new overlay networks appear on both hosts?

 # Challenge 3: Create docker service with 2 replicas on the red-overlay network